We’ve updated this article with VPNs still working in China as of Dec 13, 2018.

-If you plan to visit or live in China and want to maintain access to those western sites, apps, and services, then you’ll need a VPN.
-Not all VPNs work in China, and others are just too slow.
+If you plan to visit or live in China and want to maintain access to western sites, apps, and services, then you’ll need a VPN.
+Not all VPNs work in China, and some that do are frustratingly slow.

 China’s advanced online censorship system, known as the Great Firewall, has made it a hotspot for VPN users.
 Both expats and native Chinese use VPN services to circumvent blocked sites and apps like Facebook, Google services, Tinder, western news media, Netflix, and even Comparitech.

 Tip: Many VPN websites are blocked in China, even though the VPN itself will work, so it is best to sign-up to your chosen VPN before visiting China if you are not currently residing there.